On Horizontal Immersions of Discs in Fat Distributions of Type $(4,6)$: Introduction

-The main theorem of this article may be stated as follows: \begin{theorem} There exists an open subset $\mathcal U\subset C^\infty(\bbD^2,M)$ such that for every $f:\bbD^2\to M$ in $\mathcal U$, the linearization $\frL_f$ of the operator $\frD$ at $f$ admits a tame right inverse. \end{theorem} The open subset $\frU$ consists of solutions to certain open first order differential relation in $J^1(\Sigma,M)$.
-We observe that the linearization $\frL_f$, $f\in\frU$, factors into an elliptic operator and a linear operator.
-Thus, the inverse of $\frL_f$ in \autoref{thm:main} is not a differential operator unlike in the case when $f$ is a `$\Omega$-regular' map as in Gromov's theorem for regular horizontal maps.
-The $\Omega$-regularity condition on $f$ amounts to saying that the restriction of $\frL_f$ to $\Gamma(f^*\calD)$ is a surjective bundle map.
-This implies that $\frL_f$ will have a right inverse which is a linear differential operator of order zero.
-Then the local horizontal maps exist by Nash-Moser Implicit Function theorem.
-Combining the analytic technique with the sheaf theoretic technique, Gromov obtains the $h$-principle for horizontal maps.\\
+In this article, we consider $\calD$ to be a corank $2$ fat distribution on a manifold of dimension $6$, which admits (local) Reeb directions, and then we study horizontal immersions of the closed unit disc $\Sigma=\mathbb D^2$ into $M$.
+The main theorem of this article may be stated as follows. \begin{theorem} There exists an open subset $\frU\subset C^\infty(\bbD^2,M)$ such that for every $f:\bbD^2\to M$ in $\frU$, the linearization $\frL_f$ of the operator $\frD$ at $f$ admits a tame right inverse. \end{theorem} The open subset $\frU$ consists of solutions to certain open first order differential relation in $J^1(\Sigma,M)$.
+We observe that the linearization $\frL_f$ of $\frD$ at $f\in\frU$, factors as a composition of two linear operators, one of which is elliptic.
+In particular, the inverse of $\frL_f$ in \autoref{thm:main} is not a differential operator unlike in the case when $f$ is a `regular' map in the sense of Gromov.

-Here, applying the Implicit Function Theorem for smooth tame operators between tame Fr\'echet spaces, due to R. Hamilton (\cite{hamiltonNashMoser}), we obtain the following result. \begin{theorem} $\frD$ is locally invertible on $\mathcal U$. \end{theorem} As a consequence we get, \begin{theorem} Horizontal maps $\mathbb D^2\to M$ satisfy the local h-principle. \end{theorem}
+Applying the Nash-Hamilton Implicit Function Theorem, due to R. Hamilton (\cite{hamiltonNashMoser}), for smooth tame operators between tame Fr\'echet spaces we obtain the following result. \begin{theorem} $\frD$ is locally invertible on $\frU$. \end{theorem}